-Eagle is pursuing development of an innovative formulation that would require a single injection using a smaller needle thus requiring less time to dose the product while potentially reducing the pain and adverse reactions to injection.
+On October 30, 2018, we announced that the Company's fulvestrant formulation has not met the primary pharmacokinetic endpoint evaluating the bioequivalence of the Company's formulation compared to Faslodex in its open label, randomized, pharmacokinetic and safety study conducted in 600 healthy female volunteers across multiple U.S. sites.
+Eagle continues to pursue development of an innovative formulation that would require a single injection using a smaller needle thus requiring less time to dose the product while potentially reducing the pain and adverse reactions to injection.
 The 500 mg dose would be delivered in a single low viscosity 5 mL injection.